omka0708/aionumbers/README.md

 # aionumbers
 Phone number recognition module.
+Used stack: *asyncio*, *aiohttp*, *re* (regex).
 ## What is this?
-Python module for checking current phone numbers on the website based on those entered by the user (list).
+Python module for parsing russian phone numbers on websites.

+Functions output strings in 8XXXYYYYYYY format.
 ## How to use?
 Install aiohttp: